rafageist/rafageist.com/index.md

 ## Projects Portfolio

 Dive into the realm of my [[Projects]], a dynamic portfolio that encapsulates my journey through various technological endeavors.
-## ♟️Chess Enthusiast
+## Chess Enthusiast

-As an avid [chess playe](https://www.chess.com/member/rafageist)r, I find joy in the intricacies of each move and the strategic dance on the board.
+As an avid [chess player](https://www.chess.com/member/rafageist)r, I find joy in the intricacies of each move and the strategic dance on the board.
 Whether you're a fellow enthusiast or just curious, feel free to join me for a game on [chess.com](https://www.chess.com/).
 Let's make our moves and enjoy the beauty of this timeless game together!

 ## Resources Hub